SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The deactivate message might optionally accept a module name as second item of the message for module-wise deactivation.
-If module-wise deactivation is not supported, it should ignore a deactivate message which contains a module name.
+If module-wise deactivation is not supported, the SEC-node should ignore a deactivate message which contains a module name.
+This requires the ECS being able to handle update events at any time!

 :Remark: